 Difference between Primary Markets and Secondary Markets

 When a company decides to list itself on the stock exchange, it comes out with an initial public offer i.e. IPO.
 So when a trader or investor applies for shares in an IPO, such market is termed as the primary market.
-On the other hand, when the traders and investors are able to purchase and sell the shares of a company after they are listed on the exchange, it is called secondary market.
+On the other hand, when the traders and investors are able to purchase and sell the shares of a company after they are listed on the exchange, it is called the secondary market.

 How is Stock Price Determined?

 The share price rises when there is buying in the stock and declines when there is selling.
-In fact, the buying can be due to good results, improving performance, or any other factor.
-On the other hand, the fall in the stock price can be due to bad results, some unexpected event, etc. To conclude, the share price is determined depending upon the demand and supply in the market.
+In fact, the buyer can be due to good results, improving performance, or any other factor.
+On the other hand, the fall in the stock price can be due to bad results, some unexpected events, etc. To conclude, the share price is determined depending upon the demand and supply in the market.

 The next important basic point that every beginner in the stock market must know is the meaning of stock indices.

 Meaning of Stock Indices

 Many companies from different sectors are listed on the exchange.
 The companies from similar sectors are grouped together to form an index.
 The classification norms for grouping companies vary from sector to sector.
 NSE index comprises 50 stocks and BSE index comprises 30 stocks.